We are out of network providers.

 The Power of Green: Nature and Mental Health

-So take the time to get outside, use your sensory system and be present with the birds, trees, water, and ground.
-You won't regret the time lost to homework, chores or work but rather you are likely to feel rejuvenated, energetic and possibly more creative.
+So take the time to get outside, use your sensory system, and be present with the birds, trees, water, and ground.
+You won't regret the time lost to homework, chores, or work, but rather you are likely to feel rejuvenated, energetic, and possibly more creative.

 #Yourmentalhealthmatters